ulyweb/macos/README.md

 open "smb://username@server/share"
 ```

-This method will open the network share in Finder[1].
+This method will open the network share in Finder.

 3. For more complex setups, especially if connecting to an Active Directory domain: